TehPers/StardewValleyMods/TehPers.FishingOverhaul/README.md

 # Teh's Fishing Overhaul

-**Version** 3.0.0 for **SDV** 3.5.5+ and **SMAPI** 3.13.0+
+For **SDV** 3.5.5+ and **SMAPI** 3.13.0+

-Completely reworks fishing.
-Changes include:
+Completely reworks fishing:

 - Control every aspect of fishing!
 Configure the chances of hitting fish instead of trash, the difficulty of catching fish, the chances of finding treasure, what fish/treasure/trash you'll find, where you'll find it all, and how the fish behave.
   - Add new fish, adjust fish behaviors, and control where they can be caught.
-If you want to be able to catch diamonds, femurs, or even fishing rods while fishing, go ahead!
+If you want to be able to catch diamonds, wearable boots, or even fishing rods while fishing, go ahead!
 - Perfect catches are more rewarding.
-As you get more perfect catches in a row, your streak increases, and fishing becomes more rewarding.
+As you get more perfect catches in a row, your streak increases, and fish become more valuable.
 - Legendary fish are no longer caught by standing in a specific spot and casting your line.
-Now, they are caught like any other fish, but there is a very low chance you'll find one! (configurable)
+Now, they are caught like any other fish, but there is a very low chance you'll find one!
-  - Optionally allow legendary fish to be caught multiple times
+- Optional built-in fishing HUD.
+See what fish you can catch while you're fishing!
 - Support for [Generic Mod Config Menu][gmcm], including in-game config editing.
   - Some complex settings may not be modifiable through GMCM though.
 - Create your own content packs, or install a content pack created by someone else!